BrandonXu6106/obsidianpublish/content/thoughts/authorization.md

 ## JWT

 > Each JWT contains encoded JSON objects, including a set of claims.
-JWTs are [[digital signatures|signed]] using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued.
+JWTs are [[digital signatures|signed](digital%20signatures.md) using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued.

 Three components (looks something like this: `xxxxx.yyyyy.zzzzz`)

 1. Header: contains the type of token and signing algorithm
 2. Payload: contains the claims
-3. [[digital signatures|Signature]]: ensures the token hasn't been altered
+3. [[digital signatures|Signature](digital%20signatures.md): ensures the token hasn't been altered

 The party that creates the JWT signs the header and payload with